Ratan39/Kafka_to_MongoDB_Spark_streaming_GCP/README.md

 ## Requirements

 - Python 3.0+
-- Apache Kafka (via Confluent Cloud or locally)
+- Confluent Kafka (via Confluent Cloud or locally)
 - Apache Spark (configured with Kafka and MongoDB connector packages)
 - MongoDB (Atlas or local)
 - GCP (for running the streaming job, or local testing)